Skip to Content

 This Instant Pot Risotto Recipe is a fast and simple way to make traditional risotto in less than half the regular cook time!
-Cooking risotto in your Ninja Foodi pressure cooker couldn’t get any easier than this!
+Cooking risotto in your Ninja Foodi pressure cooker couldnโ€™t get any easier than this!

 instant pot risotto recipe

-Can we all just agree that cooking up rice on the stove isn’t really all that fun?
-This is why anytime I know I’m going to make rice, I know without a doubt that my Instant Pot is going to take over and do all the work. (originally published 1/21, affiliate links present)
+Can we all just agree that cooking up rice on the stove isnโ€™t really all that fun?
+This is why anytime I know Iโ€™m going to make rice, I know without a doubt that my Instant Pot recipes are going to take over and do all the work. (affiliate links present)

-Who doesn’t love perfectly cooked rice topped with freshly grated parmesan, salt, and pepper?
-It’s one of our favorite family meals because we all love the texture and taste of this delicious creamy risotto.
+Who doesnโ€™t love perfectly cooked rice topped with freshly grated parmesan, salt, and pepper?
+Itโ€™s one of our favorite family meals because we all love the texture and taste of this delicious creamy risotto.

 Ninja Foodi Risotto

 Can you make this with other brands of pressure cookers?
 Of course, if it is an electric version like Crockpot Express, Mealthy or Ninja Foodi they all basically work the same for the functions you need here anyway.
+With the Foodi you will want to use the lid that is not attached for the high pressure step.

-For reference, this is the pressure cooker I have (a 6 quart) and use for all recipe creations.
+For reference, this is the model I have (a 6 quart) and use for all recipe creations.

 It really is amazing how rice that is pressure-cooked tastes so much better than rice that is cooked on the stovetop!)
-I mean you can cook slow cooker risotto as well but if you don’t have endless hours to wait for that one to be done, this is your answer.
+I mean you can cook slow cooker risotto as well but if you donโ€™t have endless hours to wait for that one to be done, this is your answer.

-Pressure Cooker Risotto Rice
+Pressure Cooker Risotto Ingredients

-Cooking the Arborio rice on high pressure is what gives it that taste and texture that we’ve all come to love.
+Cooking Arborio rice on high pressure is what gives it that taste and texture that weโ€™ve all come to love.
 I like to add in a tad bit of olive oil and dry white wine to really enhance the overall flavors as well.
+I also really like to add chicken stock in to add some great taste.
+The liquid portion can vary a bit but you need to find something that you love to add.

 instant pot rice